Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Minimax estimation of GACE

-{ Our estimators $\hat h, \hat q$ can be viewed as solution to minimax games, where an adversarial player picks elements from function classes $\Qbbb',\Hbbb'$ to form the most difficult marginal moments while our estimators minimize the violations of such marginal moments.
-We call $\Qbbb',\Hbbb'$ the \emph{critic classes} and elements therein \emph{critic functions}, while we call $\Qbbb, \Hbbb$ the \emph{hypothesis classes}.}
+Our estimators $\hat h, \hat q$ can be viewed as solutions to minimax games, where an adversarial player picks elements from function classes $\Qbbb',\Hbbb'$ to form the most difficult marginal moments while our estimators minimize the violations of such moments. {\newedit \cref{eq: est1-1,eq: est1-2} involve two types of function classes: we call $\Qbbb, \Hbbb$ the \emph{bridge classes} and $\Qbbb',\Hbbb'$ the \emph{critic classes}, and we call elements of the latter \emph{critic functions}.} Note that throughout, $\Qbbb, \Hbbb, \Qbbb',\Hbbb'$ can change with $n$.
+We review some examples in \cref{sec: example} below.

 Note that although \cref{eq: observed-bridge-q} involves the generalized propensity score $f(A\mid W, X)$, it does not appear in \cref{eq: est1-2} at all.
-In this sense, our estimation method for $\hat q$ is different from a na\"ive application of \cref{eq:strategy1} to \cref{eq: observed-bridge-q}, wherein we would first get a preliminary generalized propensity score estimator $\hat f\prns{A \mid W, X}$ and then solve $ \argmin_{q\in \Qbbb}\max_{h\in \Hbbb'} (\E_n[h(W,A,X)\epol(A|X)\{q_0-1/\hat f(A|W,X)\}])^2. $ Instead, our estimator in \cref{eq: est1-2} exploits the fact that $\Eb{h(W, A, X)\epol\prns{A\mid X}/f(A\mid W, X)} = \Eb{\prns{\Tcal h}(X, W)}$.
-Thus it obviates the need to estimate the generalized propensity score before estimating the bridge functions, which is apparently more appealing.
+In this sense, our estimation method for $\hat q$ is different from a na\"ive application of \cref{eq:strategy1} to \cref{eq: observed-bridge-q}, wherein we would first get a preliminary generalized propensity score estimator $\hat f\prns{A \mid W, X}$ and then solve

+Instead, our estimator in \cref{eq: est1-2} exploits the fact that Thus, it obviates the need to estimate the generalized propensity score before estimating the bridge functions.
 This fact also characterizes the difference in the estimation of $h_0$ and $q_0$.
-The estimation of $h_0$ is analogous to the nonparametric IV regression problem \citep{newey2003instrumental,darolles2010nonparametric}, and the estimator \cref{eq: est1-1} is analogous to minimax approaches thereto.
-In contrast, the estimation of $q_0$ requires additional considerations.

-\begin{continuance}[Average treatment effect]{\ref{ex: atomic}} Consider binary action $A\in\braces{0, 1}$ in \cref{ex: atomic}.
+The estimation of $h_0$ is analogous to the nonparametric IV regression problem \citep{newey2003instrumental,darolles2010nonparametric}, and the estimator \cref{eq: est1-1} is analogous to minimax approaches therein.
+In contrast, the estimation of $q_0$ requires additional considerations. \begin{continuance}[Average treatment effect]{\ref{ex: atomic}} Consider binary action $A\in\braces{0, 1}$ in \cref{ex: atomic}.
 In this case, the conditional moment equation for the action bridge function $q_0$ is equivalent to

-{Apparently, this equation does not explicitly depend on the propensity score either. }Note that when $Z = W = \emptyset$, the action bridge function given by this conditional moment equation is exactly the inverse propensity score weight. \end{continuance}
+{Apparently, this equation does not explicitly depend on the propensity score either. }Note that when $Z = W = \emptyset$, the action bridge function given by this conditional moment equation is exactly the inverse propensity score weight $1/\Prb{A = a \mid X}$. \end{continuance}

-\subsection{Strategy II: Minimax Estimators with Stablizers}
+\subsubsection{Strategy II: Minimax Estimators with Stablizers}